puzzle/amm-techlab/content/en/docs/03.0/kafka/kafka.md

    Event driven architecture with Apache Kafka.
 ---

 This lab gives you an introduction to event driven architecture with Apache Kafka.
-You will deploy an event driven version of the producer-consumer application from [Lab 2](../../../02.0).
+You will deploy an event driven version of the producer-consumer application from [lab 2](../../../02.0).

 ## {{% param sectionnumber %}}.1: Apache Kafka